Our Pupil Premium allocation:

 Intent

 All support will be evaluated and the impact of the support judged.
-Many of these aims mirror and support those in the whole school ADP thus providing a cohesive focus and aim across all subjects and areas.
+Many of these aims mirror and support those in the whole school SEIP thus providing a cohesive focus and aim across all subjects and areas.
 All analysis will be used to inform future spending.

 Pupil Premium Attainment and Progress at Charnwood

 Following school closure due to Covid-19 there is no official data to publish for the academic year 2019-2020 or 2020-2021 – in house data has been supplied to all individuals including teacher assessment for end of year for EYFS, KS1 and KS2.
 This information is available upon request.
+Additional to this our school data page will inform you of our school outcomes.

 Diminishing the difference across the curriculum